arunprasanna008/lookupservice/README.md

 - **What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.**
     -- Multiple read-only servers: The system works by having a single leader who accepts data manipulation requests (INSERT/UPDATE) and numerous instances which read activity log to replicate what the leader is doing.
     -- Sharding database: Data sharding is splitting the dataset between different servers based on the hash key

+- **Containerize the application and orchestrate**
+    -- We can containerize the application along with its dependencies using platform as a service such as Docker.
+This helps to horizontally scale the application as demand grows.